BR-364 (Brazil highway)

 BR-364 is an inter-state highway in Brazil connecting the southeast state of São Paulo to the western state of Acre.
 The highway was opened in the 1960s and paved in the 1980s.
-It has brought economic development and population growth in the Amazon basin states of Rondônia and Acre.
-It has also caused massive environmental damage and socio-economic impacts.
-The road is extremely important for the flow of agricultural and livestock production in the states of Rondônia, Mato Grosso and Goiás, for Brazilian domestic consumption and for export, mainly by Port of Santos.
+It has brought economic development and population growth, as well as an unprecedented process of deforestation in the Amazon basin states of Rondônia and Acre.
+It is also important for the flow of agricultural and livestock production in the states of Rondônia, Mato Grosso and Goiás, for Brazilian domestic consumption and for export, predominately by Port of Santos.

 Route

 BR-364 starts in Limeira in São Paulo state and runs northwest through Minas Gerais, Goiás, Mato Grosso, Rondônia and Acre to Rodrigues Alves, then on to Mâncio Lima on the frontier with Peru.

 It passes through the cities of Cuiabá (Mato Grosso), Porto Velho (Rondônia) and Rio Branco (Acre).

 The all-weather highway gives the people of the remote Amazon states of Rondônia and Acre access to goods, services and people from the well-populated regions around São Paulo.

 The highway runs through the Cerrado, Pantanal and Amazon rainforest biomes, and through sugar cane, soy bean and cotton farming areas.

 In some areas it is poorly maintained.

 In western Rondônia a ferry used to be the only way to cross the Madeira River, but in May 2021 the Abunã Bridge opened, finally linking Acre and western Rondônia to the rest of Brazil by road.